-This function returns the index position of a first occurrence of a substring.
-If we provided the Start_Position then this function will start looking from that index position, and returns the first occurrence after that position.
+This MySQL Locate function returns the index position of the first occurrence of a substring.
+If we provide the Start_Position, then this method starts looking from that index position and returns the first occurrence after that position.

-The String Locate Function is used to return the index position.
-The following query will show multiple ways to use this String Locate function.
+The String Locate Function returns the index position.
+The following query shows multiple ways to use this function.